- Privacy Notice

 If you want more detail:

-4.1.
+- 4.1.
 We use credit reference agencies and fraud prevention agencies.
-For a detailed explanation of what they do and what they do with information about you, please click here https://www.callcredit.co.uk/crain, here, https://www.equifax.co.uk/crain or here http://www.experian.co.uk/crain/index.html.
+For a detailed explanation of what they do and what they do with information about you, please refer to the following: https://www.transunion.co.uk/crain, https://www.equifax.co.uk/crain/ or https://www.experian.co.uk/legal/crain/.
+Where we share personal data about you with Cifas, it will process that personal data in accordance with its Fair Processing Notice, a copy of which can be found at: https://www.cifas.org.uk/fpn.

 5. WHERE DO WE PROCESS AND STORE YOUR INFORMATION OR TRANSFER IT?

-In short, we generally process your information through servers in the EEA and normally store it for six years.
-Sometimes the information goes outside the EEA but we try and keep this to a minimum and we put safeguards in place as far as possible.
+In short, we generally process your information through servers in the UK and EEA and normally store it for six years.
+Sometimes the information goes outside the UK and EEA but we try and keep this to a minimum and we put safeguards in place as far as possible.

 If you want more detail:

-5.2.
-Those servers are located across a number of secure data centres in the EEA.
+- 5.2.
+Those servers are located across a number of secure data centres in the UK and EEA.
 Our server environment is highly secure and there is very limited personnel access.
 Any information will be encrypted “at rest” (in other words, on being stored).

-5.3.
-We try to ensure that we do not send your information outside the EEA.
+- 5.3.
+We try to ensure that we do not send your information outside the UK and EEA.
 However, this is not possible in all cases:

-5.3.1. in relation to a very small number of our suppliers, your information may be transferred to, and stored at, a destination outside the EEA as well as processed by staff operating outside the EEA who work for them.
-We often rely on the EU-U.S. and Swiss U.S. Privacy Shield Framework to safeguard the transfer of your information outside the EEA.
-We will ensure that suitable safeguards are in place before your information is transferred outside the EEA as required by law and we will take all steps reasonably necessary to ensure that information about you is treated securely and in accordance with this notice;
+- 5.3.1. in relation to a very small number of our suppliers, your information may be transferred to, and stored at, a destination outside the UK and EEA as well as processed by staff operating outside the UK and EEA who work for them.
+We often rely on the EU-U.S. and Swiss-U.S. Privacy Shield Framework (and the UK’s equivalent from time to time) to safeguard the transfer of your information outside the UK and EEA.
+We will ensure that suitable safeguards are in place before your information is transferred outside the UK and EEA as required by law and we will take all steps reasonably necessary to ensure that information about you is treated securely and in accordance with this notice;

-5.3.2. if you are outside the EEA and make payments or send messages, or you are in the EEA and make payments or send messages outside the EEA, we may process payments through other institutions and payment systems.
-They may have to process and store information about you in connection with their own regulations; please note that the standards to which they adhere may not be as stringent as those in the EEA.
+- 5.3.2. if you are outside the UK and EEA and make payments or send messages, or you are in the UK and EEA and make payments or send messages outside the UK and EEA, we may process payments through other institutions and payment systems.
+They may have to process and store information about you in connection with their own regulations; please note that the standards to which they adhere may not be as stringent as those in the UK and EEA.

 6. YOUR RIGHTS